lightly-ai/lightly/docs/source/getting_started/advanced.rst

 Advanced
 ===================

-In this section we will have a look at some more advanced topics around lightly.
+In this section, we will have a look at some more advanced topics around lightly.
 For the moment lightly focuses mostly on contrastive learning methods.
-In contrastive learning we create multiple views of each sample and during training of the model force similar views (originating from same sample) to be close to each other respective different views (originating from different samples to be far away.
+In contrastive learning, we create multiple views of each sample and during the training of the model force similar views (originating from the same sample) to be close to each other respective different views (originating from different samples to be far away.
 Views are typically obtained using augmentation methods.

-Through this procedure we train invariances towards certain augmentations when training models using contrastive learning methods.
+Through this procedure, we train invariances towards certain augmentations when training models using contrastive learning methods.

 Different augmentations result in different invariances.
 Here we try to group